trolleksii/blog/API_SPECS.md

 Authentication required

-User is not allowed to like his own posts, 'likes' can't be withdrawn or changed to 'dislikes'
+Users are not allowed to like their own posts

 ### Dislike the Post